816

 Overview

-The University of Arkansas for Medical Sciences Cancer Institute's Myeloma Center and Hematology/Oncology Clinic utilizes a multidisciplinary team approach to provide specialized care to our patients requiring autologous and allogeneic transplants.
+The University of Arkansas for Medical Sciences Cancer Institute's Medical Hematology/Oncology Clinic and the Myeloma Center utilizes a multidisciplinary team approach to provide specialized care to our patients requiring autologous and allogeneic transplants.

 This center has been performing allogeneic transplants since 1993 and has been an NMDP/Be The Match transplant center since February 1993.